codamee/Rock-Paper-scissors/README.md

-# Rock-Paper-scissors(A console Game)
+# Rock-Paper-scissors
-This is a simple Rock paper scissor game built using the Javascript. this project is the part of the The odin project curriculum .
+This is a simple Rock paper scissor game built using the Html and javascript.
+This project is the part of the The odin project curriculum .

 ##  Feautures
-* User will be prompted to give the userchoice (rock ,paper ,scissor only).
-* After the 5 rounds the winner will be declared in the console with the score.
+- User has to select the choice (rock,scissor, paper).
+- Game outputs the winner for every round.
+- Those who scores the number 5 is the winner.
+- Finally the score is revealed with winner announcement.
+- Reload the page to play Again